geekitude/dokuwiki-template-colormag/README.md

 * [ ] Sub namespaces list based on [Twistienav](https://www.dokuwiki.org/plugin:twistienav) plugin?
 * [ ] Siblings based on [Twistienav](https://www.dokuwiki.org/plugin:twistienav) plugin (a breadcrumbs like list of other pages in current namespace)
 * [x] Social networks links (see [Social links](https://github.com/geekitude/dokuwiki-template-colormag#social-links) below)
+* [x] Supports a cheatsheet that will be shown as a sidebar in edit and preview modes
 * [ ] Expanded debug mode to show some specific elements (sample code or images)
   * [x] *a11y* (visual accessibility helpers)
   * [x] *alerts*